aws/aws-encryption-sdk-python/README.rst

 which is automatically generated anywhere a caller provides a keyring.
 The default CMM collects encrypted data keys from all configured keyrings.

-An example of a more advanced CMM is the caching CMM, which caches cryptographic materials provided by another CMM.

 Legacy Concepts
 ===============
 These concepts mention components that have been deprecated since v4 of this library.